simongregersen/thyultra/content.en/about.md

 - **50 miles** and **100 miles**: headlamp
 - **100 miles**: GPS unit or watch

-For participants on the **24 km** course it is mandatory to bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid station.
+On the **24 km** course it is mandatory to bring a bottle or drinking system with a capacity of minimum 0.5 L.  No single-use cups are offered at the aid station.

-For participants doing the **12 km** course there are no mandatory equipment requirements.
+There are no mandatory equipment requirements on the **12 km** course.

 We strongly advice all participants to check the weather forecast and dress accordingly.
 The race area is remote in places and vehicle access can be limited.
 You should prepare for having to wait a